-Name Date of Birth Gender Identity Male 🗌 Female Transgender Contact Identity Non-Binary 🗌 Genderquee r 🗌 Gender-fluid Please indicate the about either in the p afeguarding is ssue that you have been concer ned Physical Abuse Sexual A Abuse Emotional Abuse Neglect Mental il l Health Suicidal intent Self-Harm Forced N Marriage Risk to others Prevent CSE Faith Abuse Financial Abuse Domesti c Violence Female Genital Mutilation Fabricated/Induced ı 📗 Gangs a and Youth Harmful Sexual Behaviour Institutional abuse Missing from home Sexting Trafficking Missing in education Substance abuse Child Looked After oked After COVID- 19 related Other/Additional i information(Plea ase State,): Are there any cur rent or relevant historica l safeguardir ng conce rns? ed to any agenci ies (i.e. ch ildren's social work ser Please also indicate i vices, adult social care Safeguarding Issue Date tion was taken / Refe rred to
+Name Date of Birth Unique Learner Number Gender Identity Male Female Transgender , Non-Bi nary 🔃 Genderquee r 🔛 Gender-fluid Please indicate the about either in the p afeguarding is ssue that y ou have been concer ned Physical Abuse Sexual A Abuse Emotional Abuse Neglect Mental il ll Health Suicidal intent Self-Harm Forced I Marriage Risk to others Prevent CSE Faith Abuse Financial Abuse Domesti ic Violence Female Genital Mutilation Fabricated/Induced I Gangs a and Youth Harmful Sexual Behaviour Institutional abuse Missing from home Sexting Trafficking Missing in education Substance abuse Child Looked After COVID- 19 related Other/Additional i Other/Additional information(Please State): Are there any cur rent or r elevant historica ıl safequardir na concer ns?
+Are there any current or relevant historical safeguarding concerns?
+Please can you provide details of the concerns that you have noted.
+Please also indicate if the concern was referred to any agencies (i.e., children's social work services, adult social care, police) and the outcome of the referral?
+Feel free to use additional sheets if required.
+Please ensure that CPOMS safeguarding records are transferred within 5 days of confirmation that the student is on role.
+Safeguarding Issue Date What act agency? ion was taken / Refe rred to